Toby7658/History-Onics/README.md

 * Zero security vulnerabilies were detected by Snyk.
 * Zero resources were found that were loaded over an insecure connection.

+Chrome - Site posed no issues when accessing Chrome.
+FireFox - Site posed no issues when accessing FireFox, however, upon accessing the submission page, one of the walking icons moves under the text as opposed to remaining beside it.

 [Back to top](<#Table-of-Contents>)

 ## Bugs and Errors